Beginning Your New Diet: How To Start Keto

-Cons: You won’t lose lean muscle mass, but insulin will always be low, so it can be difficult to gain muscle.
+Cons: You won’t lose lean muscle mass, but insulin will always be low, making it difficult to gain muscle.

 Pros: Keto supports endurance performance.

-Cons: Strength, speed, and agility may drop, so power sport athletes should avoid keto.
+Cons: Strength, speed, and agility may drop, so power sports athletes should avoid keto.

 Pros: Ketosis boosts mental performance and balances out the brain and cravings.

-Cons: Mental energy and focus can initially drop for someone coming from a high-carb diet.
+Cons: Mental energy and focus can initially drop for someone from a high-carb diet.